The Town Hall (New York City): Auditorium

 The auditorium has a parterre-level orchestra and a single balcony, with a small stage behind the proscenium arch.
 The auditorium has a seating capacity of 1,495.
 Every effort was taken to ensure that no seats had obstructed views, which led to the Town Hall's long-standing mantra "Not a bad seat in the house".
 The balcony is cantilevered from the structural framework, which obviated the need for columns that blocked audience views.
 The balcony has a loge, or theatrical box.
 The front of the balcony contains a wrought-iron balustrade.
 The auditorium retains most of its original wicker seat designs, except for the loge, where modern theatrical seats have been installed.
 The original seats were capable of unusually high levels of acoustic absorption; they were replaced in the 1980s by seats with similar acoustic qualities.
 The writer Harold C. Schonberg wrote that only the seating on the balcony had good acoustics, as the balcony's presence muffled the sounds at orchestra level.

 The lower sections of the side walls contain marble paneling, which is topped by a molding with a torus motif.
 Above that, the walls are made of artificial stone, carved in rusticated blocks.
 Each of the corners contains a fluted pilaster with a Composite-style capital.
 The side walls contain two niches, which are designed similarly to the proscenium arch.
 The gilded cornice just beneath the ceiling contains acanthus leaves, under which are dentil blocks.
 The cornice is supplemented by a band with Greek key fretwork and guilloche moldings.
 The plaster ceiling is split into coffers, with Greek key and guilloche moldings between each coffer.
 The center of the ceiling has an Adamesque ornamental medallion with a large chandelier hanging from it.
 Smaller chandeliers hang from various other parts of the ceiling.
 The lighting was intended to be indirect, with 2,500 bulbs in total.

 The proscenium arch consists of a band with a Greek key molding, supported on either side by ornamented pilasters with Composite-style capitals.
 Above the center of the arch is a keystone with foliate decorations.
 The proscenium measures 25 ft tall and 49.5 ft wide.
 The stage curves slightly outward from the proscenium, measuring 20.5 ft deep at its center and 16.5 ft deep at its sides.
 The back of the stage area was designed with a tapestry.
 On either side of the stage are round-arched screens, which formerly framed the auditorium's organs.
 Each arch has a sill that contains foliate decorations and is supported by scrolled brackets.
 The screens themselves are divided into three parts, with a pediment atop the central section, and contain carved swags and garlands.
 The organs themselves were donated in 1922 but saw little use and were removed in 1960.
-The organ pipes remain in place, but paintings were placed within the screens in an 1983 renovation.
+The organ pipes remain in place, but paintings were placed within the screens in a 1983 renovation.